UKCloud/documentation/articles/openshift/oshift-faq.md

 ### What is UKCloud for OpenShift?

-UKCloud for OpenShift is a Platform as a Service (PaaS) solution providing container management and orchestration using either Red Hat OpenShift or Cloud Foundry technology to deliver a flexible, scalable cloud application platform.
+UKCloud for OpenShift is a Platform as a Service (PaaS) solution providing container management and orchestration powered by Red Hat OpenShift Container Platform to deliver a flexible, scalable cloud application platform.
 Unlike traditional managed PaaS offerings, it provides a modern application platform that accelerates end-to-end development, deployment and operation of digital applications, while raising overall application reliability and availability.

 ### Why deliver UKCloud for OpenShift as a cloud service?